 Some CTAR live classes are likely to sell-out, so for your convenience two online CE providers can be accessed here.

 Step 6: Renew your license online with the LLR

-Once you have completed your requirements, renew your license online with LLR (online renewal will be active in May 2017)
+Beginning May 1, once you have completed your 2022 renewal requirements, renew your license online with LLR.

 As a real estate professional, it is your responsibility to know when your license expires, how many hours you need to complete in each renewal period, and to pay any associated fees to renew your license with the LLR online.